...will be an incubator of social entrepreneurial projects, (both commercial as well as not) with an eye on very "big picture" topics, for instance:

 The internet has ravaged every sector of society since the beginning of mass adoption ca 1995, with one notable exception: governance.

-We ask: "Shouldn’t there be better interfaces for question asking, deliberation, consensus, and policy formulation?"
+We ask: "Shouldn't there be better interfaces for question asking, deliberation, consensus, and suggestion formulation?"

 If any of this excites you, please get in touch: